 - Electricity – as with most electrical items, make sure that you don’t handle the generator with wet hands.
 Likewise, don’t handle the plugs or sockets when you are damp or standing in water.
 If the inverter generator doesn’t have socket covers, consider investing in them.

 Get a CO Safety Cutoff

 One of the best new safety features to come out of research and development with inverter generators has to be the carbon monoxide safety switch.
 This safety cutoff will stop the generator from running if it detects excessive levels of carbon monoxide.
 Any unit with this design is going to be among the best inverter generators for the money.

 According to Consumer Reports, over 900 people have died as a result of carbon monoxide poisoning from portable generators from 2005 to 2017.
 In 93 percent of those deaths, the generator was inside of the deceased person’s living space.
 A single generator can emit hundreds of times more carbon monoxide than an idling car and carbon monoxide is deadly.

 Not only are some inverter generators designed with cutoff switches for higher levels of carbon monoxide, there are some that have engines designed to emit less carbon monoxide in the first place.

-Taking an Inverter Generator Out of Storage
+Taking a Generator Out of Storage

 When you’re taking an inverter generator out of storage for the first time, there are some checks you should be doing right away.
 Here is a short list that will help you walk through this important time.